chartjs/Chart.js/docs/configuration/legend.md

 | `title` | `object` | | See the [Legend Title Configuration](#legend-title-configuration) section below.

 :::tip Note
-If you need more visual customizations, please use [HTML legend](../samples/legend/html.md).
+If you need more visual customizations, please use a [HTML legend](../samples/legend/html.md).
 :::

 ## Position